Leo Tolstoy

 Fortunately, the path of true moral perfection happens so imperceptibly that a human being can only see his successes after long periods of time have passed.

-If you think that you are becoming more perfect, if you notice it, know that you are either mistaken, have halted, or are going backwards.
+If you think that you are becoming more perfect, if you notice it, know that you are either mistaken, have stopped, or are going backwards.